splunk/splunk-connect-for-kubernetes/helm-chart/README.md

-# Splunk Connector for Kubernetes #
+# Splunk Connect for Kubernetes #

-Splunk Connector for Kubernetes, `splunk-connector`, is a [Helm](https://github.com/kubernetes/helm) chart that once installed, will create Kubernetes objects in a Kubernetes cluster to collect the cluster's data and send them to [splunk](https://www.splunk.com/) so that you can get insights from your cluster.
+Splunk Connect for Kubernetes (the connector), is a [Helm](https://github.com/kubernetes/helm) chart that once installed, will create Kubernetes objects in a Kubernetes cluster to collect the cluster's data and send them to [splunk](https://www.splunk.com/) so that you can get insights from your cluster.

-`splunk-connector` contains three Helm Charts to manage Splunk Connect for Kubernetes:
+The connector contains three Helm Charts to manage Splunk Connect for Kubernetes:

 * splunk-kubernetes-logging: Daemonset that runs [fluentd](https://www.fluentd.org/) to collect logs for both Kubernetes system components (e.g. kubelet, apiserver, etc.), and applications which are running in the cluster.
 See [README](charts/splunk-kubernetes-logging/README.md) for details.
 * splunk-kubernetes-objects: Deployment that runs Fluentd to collect data of Kubernetes objects, e.g. namespaces, nodes, pods, etc. See [README](charts/splunk-kubernetes-objects/README.md) for details.